top of page

 • The heaviness of knowing where to start... and freezing instead

 Research shows that physical clutter can increase your stress hormone, cortisol, which means your space really can impact your emotional energy.
-And when your space feels out of control, it can hit harder if you're also navigating anxiety or depression.

-When big emotions show up, meet them with understanding instead of pressure.
 A few kind words to yourself can shift the moment from spiraling to centered.

 Try telling yourself: